eviabs/Stories-Server/README.md

 ## Getting Started

 The server is a node.js app that interacts with access db.
+At this moment, the server can run only in a **Windows** platform.
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Installing And Deployment